Procedure 4-16: Overtime / Compensatory Time (Non-exempt Employees)

 An employee may elect to be awarded compensatory time in lieu of overtime pay.
 The choice must be made at the time payroll records are submitted each pay period.
 Compensatory time off may be taken in collaboration with the supervisor so as to not disrupt the efficient functioning of the college.
 No more than eighty hours of compensatory time may be accumulated during any fiscal year and any compensatory time earned, but unused by the payroll cut-off deadline in August at the end of any fiscal year will be paid.
 The fiscal year runs from September 1 till August 31 of the next year.

-An employee who is "called out" to work outside his or her regular 40-hour work schedule will be compensated for a minimum of two hours or actual time worked, whichever is greater.
+A non-exempt employee who is "called out" to work outside his or her regular 40-hour work schedule will be compensated for a minimum of two hours or actual time worked, whichever is greater.
 However, there is no compensation for being "on call" or "on standby" to be called to work.

 (Re: Policy IV-E-2; Board of Regents Policy Manual)